YouthWorker Journal Writer Guidelines

 You may e-mail us by using the form at the bottom of the page and selecting the "Submit Articles" option.

+Freelancers frequently write Worldview columns.
 Worldview columns show readers how youth ministry is being done outside the walls of churches and beyond the borders of our country.
 The purpose of the column is to show readers a new way of serving an important group in redemptive and culturally significant ways so they might be able to do something similar where they are.
-Word count: 800-900 words."10 Minutes in God's Word" columns help readers engage with biblical texts that relate specifically to youth workers.
-The article contains five key elements:
+Word count: 600-1,800 words.

-You may e-mail us a link to your work by using the form at the bottom of the page and selecting the "Submit Art" option.7) News
+You may e-mail us a link to your work by using the form at the bottom of the page and selecting the "Submit Art" option.

 If your organization has news and information of interest to youth workers, send us your press release.